Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This will bring up a new box where you can add the ‘To’ address and the ‘Body’ of your SMS.

-You can now create the text message that will be sent to customers.
-You can type plain text into the ‘Body’ section, but you can also create a more personal message by adding data from the shopper’s order, such as the total price and delivery date.
+You can now create the text message that will be sent to customers within the ‘Body’ section.
+Feel free to add data from the asterisk ‘*’ button to insert the shopper’s order information, such as the total price and delivery date.

-When you’re happy with your message, click on ‘Save’.
+When you are happy with your message, click on ‘Save’.

-In the ‘Recipe’ box, click the ‘Draft’ switch so that it shows ‘Live’ instead.
+Now, navigate to the ‘Recipe’ box and click the ‘Draft’ switch so that it shows ‘Live’ instead.

 Your recipe is now live, and Uncanny Automator will automatically send SMS notifications to your customers using Twilio every time they make a purchase.